gh-cli-for-education/gh-education/docs/src/practicas/lexer-generator.md

 ```

 ::: danger modified Line
 Inside the `reset` method there was a bug.
-Important line:
+Important line that you must confirm is in your version:

 ```js
       this.currentPos = 0;
 ```